-The entire story is fascinating, but long, so I will cut to the chase.
-Because Elijah humiliated the beloved false prophets, Jezebel, the wicked queen of Israel, was furious and called down a curse from her god upon herself if Elijah was not killed within 24 hours.
+The full story is fascinating and worth reading in 1 Kings chapter 17 to 19.
+The short version is that Elijah humiliated the beloved false prophets of Israel’s wicked Queen Jezebel.
+In her fury, she called down a curse from her god upon herself if Elijah was not killed within 24 hours.
 Elijah knew she meant business and was overcome with fear.
 Here was a man, who had always shown amazing courage in his life, now running for his life.
-He became so depressed that he cries out for God to strike him dead.
-Think about that…Elijah was so in the depths of fear and depression that he wanted to die.
+He became so depressed that he cried out for God to just get it over with and strike him dead.
+Think about that…Elijah was so consumed by fear and depression that he was ready to give up and die.

-Then, Elijah laid down and went fast asleep and look how God ministered to him.
+Eventually, Elijah fell into a deep sleep.
+Look how God responded.
 Twice, the angel of the Lord awakened him and gave him food and water for nourishment.
-God knew that depression often causes physical, emotional and spiritual exhaustion, so He allowed Him to sleep.
+God knew that depression often causes physical, emotional and spiritual exhaustion, so He allowed Elijah to simply eat and sleep.

 So, what can we take away from this part of Elijah’s story?

-- What goes up has to come down.
-Sometimes the blues that set in after a spiritual mountaintop or an experience of great joy and victories in our life, are just normal results of the up and downs of emotions and physical strength in life.
-Exhaustion can cause us to be more vulnerable to anxiety.
-We shouldn’t be surprised by that – sadly, that’s just how life is.
+- Spiritual LOWS often Follow Spiritual HIGHS – Sometimes the emotional or spiritual blues that set in after a spiritual mountaintop or an experience of great joy and victory in life are just the normal result of life’s ups and downs.
+The exhaustion of life’s emotional rollercoaster can cause us to be more susceptible to anxiety.
+We shouldn’t be surprised by that – sadly, that’s just life.
 What goes up will come back down.

-- When we lose hope, we begin to hope for death.
-Those who are struggling with depression feel like it will never end.
-Hopelessness can easily engulf us.
+- When we lose HOPE, we begin to HOPE for death – Hopelessness can easily engulf us.
 I know – twice when I was younger, I faced a time of prolonged depression that lasted over a year.

-- Confess it to God and be honest about all of your feelings.
-He knows what you’re thinking anyway, but He wants to hear from you!
+- Talk about it to God.
+I promise that God can handle it.
+He knows what you’re thinking anyway and wants to hear from you!